microsoft/aitour-build-a-copilot-on-azure-ai/session-delivery-resources/README.md

 ## Workshop delivery

 The workshop will be delivered by the Presenter.
+Check out the [lab manual](./LAB_MANUAL.md) for the overview.